 If you have read my earlier blog posts you will know that I have Multiple Sclerosis and that in my case the marker for this is a rare condition called Transversemyelitis.
 See my previous posts Vulnerability and Well… for more information.
 One of the new treatments that became approved in 2018 is a form of chemotherapy (see D Day)

-My condition has been aggressive (although not the worst).
 I chose this treatment fully informed and believed it was the best option for me (I still do).
-I had to challenge services to receive this treatment so it was no easy time, I am fortunate enough however to have been gifted the opportunity and began in November last year.
+I had to challenge services to receive it so it was no easy time, I am fortunate enough however to have been gifted the opportunity and began in November last year.
 In my post But who in the world am I – Alice In Wonderland I was planning to use this experience as a way to understand what this sense of ‘self’ meant, giving the space to sort of deconstruct, if you like, to see what makes me ‘me’.
 I was thinking the best way to do this was to begin by removing some of the labels I identified with e.g. my job title, clothes style, hairstyle (given I may or may not have lost some or had thinning anyway).
 However I needn’t have planned anything as it all came undone itself as a result of the treatment (as mentioned in my previous post In Search of Meaning (i) )

 Through my treatment I struggled with fatigue and needed to take a break from working.
 This too affected my sense of identity and I found myself facing social stigma.
-Another disabled person burdening society.
-The media and government policies didn’t help.
+Another disabled person burdening society, media and government policies certainly didn’t help.

-I thankfully remembered the importance of relaxation and learned throughout all of these experiences to be open to ambiguity.
+I remembered the importance of relaxation and learned throughout all of these experiences to be open to a sense of ambiguity.

-It has taken quite some time but I do feel I have reconnected to my heart again and living more by heart in my day to day.
-Much gentler and with more grace and kindness.
-I’ve had the gift of a couple of gentle personal development courses in the past couple of weeks that were all about opening the heart.
-Again I’m grateful.
+It has taken quite some time but just in the past couple of weeks I feel I have reconnected to my heart again and I am practicing each day living in it.
+With more grace and kindness.
+I’ve had the gift of a couple of opportunities in the past couple of weeks that focused on opening up the heart.
+I’m grateful.

-My creativity has sparked once again albeit mildly and I am beginning to find some flow and familiarity (but observing preference and discernment with an open curiosity).
+My creativity has sparked once again (the energy of the anger transformed) albeit mildly and I am beginning to find some flow and familiarity.
+I am feeling much more authentic and healthy.

-My mobility as a result of my MS continues to be a changing process, I have had much emotional and practical adapting to do.
+My MS continues to be a process, I have had much emotional and practical adapting to do.
 Sometimes it has really saddened me and I’ve felt lost and down but mostly I try to work with it.
-This topic will have its own dedicated post soon.
+This topic will have its own dedicated post.

 I chose to write this today so as to start opening up a little more as to the reasoning behind the artistic journey and hopefully someone else may recognise some aspect of ‘themselves’ in my story and feel inspired to explore too.